cmu-phil/tetrad-manual-rtd/docs/algorithms/grasp.md

 - **Versus BOSS**
     - Both are **order-based** methods using decomposable scores and GSTs.
-    - BOSS emphasizes fast exploration with strong GST-based pruning; GRaSP is more directly anchored to the SP-style sparsity objective and local permutation moves.
+    - BOSS emphasizes fast exploration with strong GST-based pruning; GRaSP is more directly anchored to local permutation moves.

 - **As a precursor to PAG methods**
     - [GRaSP-FCI](grasp-fci.md) uses GRaSP’s CPDAG as a starting point for FCI-style corrections.